Where to Stay in Milan Pin 2

 9. Chinatown: The Best Area to Experience Milan’s Ethnic Diversity

 The Milanese Chinatown is a multi-ethnic district.
-The main artery of the area is the pedestrianized Via Paolo Sarpi. Тhe oldest and largest Chinese community in Italy occupies this neighborhood, hence the name.
+The main artery of the area is the pedestrianized Via Paolo Sarpi.
+The oldest and largest Chinese community in Italy occupies this neighborhood, hence the name.

 Chinatown also borders the extraordinary Cimitero Monumentale.
 We know not everyone is brave enough to add a cemetery to their itinerary.
 But we recommend that you check it out.
 It’s one of the most unusual free attractions in Milan, famous for its magnificent funerary sculptures.
 They represent different architectural styles and decorate the tombs of popular artists, architects, and wealthy citizens.

-Our recommendations: If you decide to stay in Chinatown during your visit to Milan, Luxury Apartments Fioravanti await with their funky designs.
-No two flats are alike, but they all feature an eccentric mix of styles.
-Exposed brick walls and ceiling beams clash with oriental carpets and Baroque furniture.
-If that’s too extravagant for your taste, perhaps the Mini loft Moscova will be your place.
-The bright, cozy apartment has everything for a comfortable stay.
+🏨 Mini loft Moscova: The bright, cozy apartment has everything for a comfortable stay.
 From an airy bedroom with city views to an espresso machine for your morning energy boost, you’ll have everything at your disposal.

 10. Porta Garibaldi: The Best Area for Contemporary Art